Aliases for TGFB2 Gene

 GeneCards Summary for TGFB2 Gene

 TGFB2 (Transforming Growth Factor Beta 2) is a Protein Coding gene.
 Diseases associated with TGFB2 include Loeys-Dietz Syndrome 4 and Holt-Oram Syndrome.
-Among its related pathways are p70S6K Signaling and Activation of cAMP-Dependent PKA.
+Among its related pathways are Proteoglycans in cancer and Rheumatoid arthritis.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signaling receptor binding.
 An important paralog of this gene is TGFB3.

 UniProtKB/Swiss-Prot Summary for TGFB2 Gene